Researching & Protecting Whales

 Join us in our mission to preserve the natural habitats of our ocean’s most magnificent creatures.
 Together, we hope to build a future where whales thrive in a healthy and balanced marine environment, ensuring their presence in BC waters for generations to come.

-BC Whales Research Projects
+Research Projects & Collaborations

 BC Whales conducts research using non-invasive approaches including acoustic monitoring, drones, land-based and coastal marine surveys.
 Our research spans the entire BC coast from the Great Bear Rainforest to the Salish Sea.